wp-plugins/sf-move-login/readme.txt

 = Requirements =

 * See some important informations in the "Installation" tab.
-* Should work on IIS servers but not tested.
+* Should work on IIS7+ servers but not tested.

 == Installation ==

 1. Extract the plugin folder from the downloaded ZIP file.
 1. Upload the `sf-move-login` folder to your `/wp-content/plugins/` directory.
-1. Enable url rewriting in the permalinks settings page.
+1. If you're not using the MultiSite feature, enable url rewriting in the permalinks settings page.
 1. If you have another plugin that redirects **http://example.com/login** to **http://example.com/wp-login.php** (a short-links plugin for example), disable it or remove the redirection, otherwise they will conflict and you'll be locked out.
 See the faq in case you're not able to reach the login page (make sure to have a ftp access to your site).
 1. Activate the plugin from the "Plugins" page.
 1. If the plugin can't write your `.htaccess` file or `web.config` file, you'll need to edit it yourself with a ftp access.